Wireframe-Magazine/Wireframe-43/README.md

 Code a Rally-X-style mini-map, pages 64-65, by Mark Vanstone

 Backwards compatible: STL files for a Sega Master System to Sega Mark III cartridge adapter shell, page 104, by Ryan Lambie

+The code examples are licenced under Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported.